 The previous summer, I had dreamed of four giant whales swimming near the coast.
 One of the whales had spoken to me.
 That was shortly before I became pregnant.

-Back then, I had searched online and found a beautiful native American story which. (scroll down to read the story)
+Back then, I had searched online and found a beautiful native American story. (scroll down to read the story)

 Each of these paintings is a story of its own.
-They all hold my love, my gratitude and my prayers for the wonderful animals and nature that exist on this beautiful planet.
+They all hold my love and prayers for these wonderful animals.

 I´d like to share a native American story which I found here: http://mimiclectik.canalblog.com/archives/2008/02/02/7785945.html